Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Asymptotics and inference

 Typically, the $A_i$ will be chosen as a subset (or transformations) of the $X_i$.
-As argued in \citet{semenova2017estimation}, such linear projections can often meaningfully capture interesting properties of $\tau(x)$, but remain simple enough that we can still provide robust inference for them using well-understood techniques from the literature on semiparametrics; see also \citet{Athey2019policy}.
+As argued in \citet{semenova2017estimation}, such linear projections can be used to meaningfully interpret and summarize treatment heterogeneity, but remain simple enough that we can still provide robust inference for them using well-understood techniques from the literature on semiparametrics.
+This means a researcher is able to pre-specify a hypothesis of how they believe the conditional mean of $\tau(X)$ varies with for example age and gender, and achieve valid inference for this association measure, even though point estimates of $\tau(X)$ may be quite uncertain and obtained non-parametrically.